-- Employees who are active, contributing TRS members - Employees who are not contributing TRS members and who are regularly scheduled to work at least 10 hours per week
+- Employees who are active, contributing TRS members - Employees who are not contributing TRS members and who are employed for 10 or more regularly scheduled hours per week

-TRS retirees who are enrolled in TRS-Care (retiree health insurance program) and employees who are not contributing TRS members who are regularly scheduled to work less than 10 hours per week, are not eligible to participate in TRS-ActiveCare.
+TRS retirees who are enrolled in TRS-Care (retiree health insurance program) are not eligible to participate in TRS-ActiveCare.

 The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their insurance coverage during open enrollment each spring.
+Current employees can make changes in their insurance coverage during open enrollment each year.
 Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
-Employees should contact Cindy Hardwick, Benefits Secretary, for more information.
+Employees should contact Rebeca Cruz, Benefits Specialist, for more information.